By Gayle Vehar on | No Comments

 We don’t plan on it.
 We try to avoid it.
 We always feel bad when it happens to others.
 We pray it never happens to us.
-But it has.
-And it probably will again.
+But it does, and it probably will again.

-Hopefully, by now you have made plans for your important documents either by having them backed up to another drive or off-site.
-But I know that many of you haven't even thought about backing up your stuff let alone all your precious presets, so today I thought I would share with you a few easy ways to back them up “to the cloud.”
+Hopefully, by now you have made plans for your photos and presets either by having them backed up to another drive or off-site.
+But I know that many of you haven't even thought about backing up your photos let alone all your Lightroom presets, so today I thought I would share with you a few easy ways to back them up “to the cloud.”

 Users get 5 GB of free space and if you want to purchase more, Google’s prices are the most competitive out there.
 You can upload any files that you want as well as create new documents, presentations, etc.

 Happy Backing Up!